shatadrumidey/shatadrumidey/README.md

 ## 👋 Hi there!
 I'm Shatadrumi

-I’m a Mathematics & Computing undergrad at **IIT Patna**, a curious coder, classical dancer, and part-time poet ✨
+I’m a Mathematics & Computing undergrad at **IIT Patna**, a curious coder, classical dancer, and part-time poet.
-Thanks for stopping by — always up for talking algorithms, art, or academia 🎭💻
+Thanks for stopping by — always up for talking algorithms, art, or academia.

 <br>

 ### 🧠 About Me

 - Currently exploring: Machine Learning & Competitive Programming <br>
-- Fun fact: I’ve been a Bharatanatyam dancer for 12+ years — rhythm and recursion go hand in hand 💫 <br>
+- Fun fact: I’ve been a Bharatanatyam dancer for 12+ years — rhythm and recursion go hand in hand. <br>
-- Also: Gold medalist in Slam Poetry (Anwesha’24) because words deserve choreography too 🖋️
+- Also: Gold medalist in Slam Poetry (Anwesha’24).

 <br>